 It is important to warm up before any kind of exercise in order to avoid injury.
 The right warm up can significantly boost your performance during your Freeletics trainings.
 Each training session will include a Dynamic Warmup, designed to prepare you for your workout.
 The warmup is meant to activate your cardiovascular system, as well as the the interaction between your muscular and nervous system.

-Drills give you the opportunity to perfect your technique without any time pressure and allow the Coach to learn from you.
-The Coach will also use Drill sessions to progress you from time to time towards more advanced exercises to see if they can be implemented into your training plan.
+Skill progressions give you the opportunity to perfect your technique without any time pressure and allow the Coach to learn from you.
+The Coach will also use Skill progression sessions to progress you from time to time towards more advanced exercises to see if they can be implemented into your training plan.
 However, if you get assigned an exercise that you are not able to perform, you should always give the proper feedback.

 Awarding yourself with a Star in your technique feedback will let your Coach know to assign you more repetitions of this exercise next time.